 - FedEx Small Business Grant – Every year, FedEx awards grants from $7,500 (Bronze Prize) to more than $25,000 (annual Gold Prize) to small businesses that have been in operation for longer than six months.
 The 2021 contest hasn’t opened yet, but in the meantime, check out the winners of the 2020 contest for some inspiration.

 - Idea Cafe Small Biz Grant – The grants are small ($1,000) but every little bit helps, especially if you are a small business owner.
-They are specifically looking for innovative and compelling business ideas, simple but creative ways to solve everyday problems.
-Applications open in November and sign up is simple.
+They are specifically looking for innovative and compelling business ideas and simple but creative ways to solve everyday problems.
+Applications open in November and sign-up is simple.

-- JP Morgan Chase – The bank’s Small Business Forward Initiative invests money to help underserved small businesses owners and entrepreneurs through programs such as Entrepreneurs of Color Fund, which helps black- and Latino-owned businesses around the country.
+- JP Morgan Chase – The bank’s Small Business Forward Initiative invests money to help underserved small business owners and entrepreneurs through programs such as the Entrepreneurs of Color Fund, which helps black- and Latino-owned businesses around the country.

 - National Association for the Self-Employed (NASE) – Micro-business owners can apply for small business grants through NASE.
 Grants are worth up to $4,000 each.
 (To apply, you have to become a member of the organization.)